yarenaksel/yarenaksel/README.md

 <h2>Hi, I'm Yaren 👋🏻</h2>
-<p>I'm a physicist by education and I'm passitonately learning about how things work in the world of physics and computer science.
+<p>I'm a physicist by education and I'm passionately learning about how things work in the world of physics and computer science.

   Data science and data analysis are among my current passitions.</p>